 Pioneers Go East Collective creates interdisciplinary performances that merge storytelling and video documentary of real events.
 Since 2018, we are in residency at Judson Church, one of the first avant-garde dance theater in New York City since the 1950s.
 Since 2021, we are in residency at The LGBT Center.
 We received residencies at BAM / Brooklyn Academy of Music (2023), Collar Works (Troy, NY) 2023, BRIC ARTS MEDIA (2021-22), Center for Performance Research (2022), and Governors’ Island/ LMCC Process Space Residency (2014).

-The collective has been widely presented in NYC at BRIC ARTS MEDIA, Judson Church, Abrons Arts Center, JACK, Bronx Academy of Arts and Dance, The LGBT Center, La MaMa, Ars Nova, Center for Performance Research, The Exponential Festival, A.R.T./New York venue, Chez Bushwick, St Ann’s Warehouse, Governors Island as part of Process Space Residency, Incubator Arts Project/ Ontological-Hysteric, Performance Mix/New Dance Alliance/ HERE, Chashama Gallery in Harlem, Goethe Institut Gallery/ Wyoming Building.
-Additionally, the collective presents work at Time Space Limited (Hudson); Lumberyard (Catskill); Collar Works (Troy); and Buddies in Bad Times, Toronto.
-Upcoming: Kaatsbaan (Tivoli, NY) residency in 2024.
+The collective has been widely presented and developed projects in NYC at BRIC ARTS MEDIA, BAM, Judson Church, La MaMa, Abrons Arts, JACK, Bronx Academy of Arts and Dance, The LGBT Center, Ars Nova, Center for Performance Research, The Exponential Festival, A.R.T./New York venue, Chez Bushwick, St Ann’s Warehouse, Governors Island as part of Process Space Residency, Incubator Arts Project/ Ontological-Hysteric, Performance Mix/New Dance Alliance/ HERE, Chashama Gallery in Harlem, Goethe Institut Gallery/ Wyoming Building.
+Additionally, the collective presents work at Time Space Limited (Hudson); Lumberyard (Catskill); Collar Works (Troy); Kaatsbaan (Tivoli, NY); Second Ward (Hudson, NY) .and Buddies in Bad Times, Toronto.

 Daniel Diaz, Gian Marco Riccardo Lo Forte, Anabella Lenzu, Symara Johnson, Joey Kipp, Agosto Machado, Jo Wiegandt, and Philip Treviño, lead the collective in collaboration with a community of like-minded writers, performers, musicians, and visual artists.
 Current collaborators include syd island, Vanessa Rappa, Symara Johnson, ALEXA Grae, Darrin Wright, Mark Tambella, Azmi Mert Erdem, Maria Eisen, and Bryan & Shaina BAIRA.